singlestore-labs/http-client-generator/README.md

 ## Building

 For convenience, this repo provides pregenerated clients for all supported languages, each found in its own respective directory.
 If you wish, you can re-generate them by using the [`generate-client.sh`](generate-client.sh) script.
 For more information, run `generate-client.sh --help`.

+## Known Issues

+The `/api/v1/spec` endpoint is included in the API, but is not accessible yet in SingleStore, and will return a 404.
+It will be available soon.
+In the meantime the [OpenAPI 3.0 spec](openapi3) can be downloaded from this repository.

 ## Contributing